hashicorp/terraform-provider-azurerm/website/docs/r/application_insights_workbook.html.markdown

 An `identity` block exports the following:

 * `type` - The type of Managed Service Identity that is configured on this Workbook.
+Possible values are `UserAssigned`, `SystemAssigned` and `SystemAssigned, UserAssigned`.

 * `principal_id` - The Principal ID of the System Assigned Managed Service Identity that is configured on this Workbook.